 - Pictures at the Baptism: Photographs and video are permitted at the Baptism ceremony.
 These are excellent means of sharing the memory of this joyous and special day with your child as he/she grows in age and faith.
 They will also turn out to be a good teaching tool.
 Please be sure to follow the instructions of the celebrant to ensure that you will be getting the best pictures and not interfering with the ceremony.
 Anyone who is taking the pictures/video should not go onto the Altar.
 They can take the pictures/video from the pew and after the ceremony.

 - Clothing and Candle: A white clothing is customary but not required.
 If a hat is worn, it should be removed for the baptism.
-The parish will provide a white Baptismal bib and a candle.
+The parish will provide a white Baptismal candle.
 After the ceremony they will be yours to keep as a reminder of this joyous sacrament.
 The candle can be burned on Baptismal anniversaries and when the child receives other sacraments in the future.